tlevine/urchin/readme.md

 are respected.
 If, by contrast, you want your tests to be run with a specifiable shell, do the following:

-* Use either no shebang line at all or shebang line `#!/bin/sh` or  in your tests.
+* Use either no shebang line at all or shebang line `#!/bin/sh` in your tests.
 * Invoke urchin itself with the shell of interest, and specify the `-s` option.
 This will cause urchin to run all tests that either have no shebang line or shebang line `#!/bin/sh` with instances of the same shell that's running urchin itself.

-Note: This option is necessary, because different POSIX-like shells behave differently when invoking an executable shell script _without_ a shebang line: some execute such scripts with an instance of _themselves_, whereas others _fall back to `sh`_.
+Note: The `-s` option is necessary, because different POSIX-like shells behave differently when invoking an executable shell script _without_ a shebang line: some execute such scripts with an instance of _themselves_, whereas others _fall back to `sh`_.
+Furthermore, by also applying to tests with shebang line `#!/bin/sh`, you can test portable shell code against specific shells known to act as `sh` on other platforms.

 Example: